jfasch/jfasch-home/trainings/material/soup/linux/hardware/w1/topic.rst

 .. note::

-   Though not exatly necessary |:wink:|, it makes sense to halt and power off the Pi before connecting the sensor.
+   Though not exactly necessary |:wink:|, it makes sense to halt and power off the Pi before connecting the sensor.

 .. list-table::